jdhitsolutions/PSProjectStatus/README.md

 ## Updating a Project Status

-To update a project status, you could always manually update the JSON file in your script editor.
-Use this code snippet to get the datetime value in the proper format.
+To update the project status, you could always manually update the JSON file in your script editor.
+Use this code snippet to get the DateTime value in the proper format.

 ```powershell
 Get-Date -format o | Set-Clipboard
 ```

-Paste the datetime value into the file.
+Paste the value into the file.

 The `Status` value is an integer indicating a private enumeration value.